WILD PONIES

 Saltwater Cowboys swim the ponies across the channel and parade them down Main Street to the carnival grounds, where the foals who are old enough to be separated from their mothers are auctioned off.
 The Fire Company says the swim and auction serves two purposes: It controls the herd size, as the island can only support about 150 adult ponies, and also ensures that our local firemen and paramedics are well-funded and appropriately equipped to serve our island’s needs.

 The Pony Swim is a big event that draws tens of thousands of visitors to our little island.
-If you’re lucky enough to be planning on coming for the swim, be aware that there’s a whole week’s worth of activities to enjoy.
-Most hotels on the island have a minimum stay.
+If you’re lucky enough to be planning to attend the swim, be aware that there’s a whole week’s worth of activities to enjoy.
+Most hotels on the island have a minimum-stay requirement.

 Schedule